-We have a number of friendly Kendall students available as peer tutors.
+We have a number of friendly KCAD students available as peer tutors.
 All peer tutors undergo routine training sessions to help them hone their skills and provide you with the best help possible.

 Where is the Writing Center?

-The Writing Center is located on the 2nd floor of the 17 Fountain St. NW building in the KCAD Library.
+The Writing Center is located inside the KCAD Library on the 2nd floor of the 17 Fountain St. NW building.

 Do I need an appointment?

 Yes.
 Please schedule an appointment online.

 You will attach a draft to your appointment form in mywconline.
 You’ll fill out some details about what you want to work on.
 After your tutor reads your paper, you will receive an email confirmation that your review is complete!
 This is a bit different than in-person tutoring.
 If you have additional questions, email us.